kizniche/Mycodo/mycodo-manual.rst

 ```````````

 Conditional controllers are used to perform certain actions based on whether a
-conditional statement is true.
+conditional statement is true, which is typically based on a measurement or GPIO
+state.

+Conditional Setup Guide
+'''''''''''''''''''''''

 Python 3 is the environment that these conditionals
 will be executed.
 For the conditional to be true (and trigger the actions), the
 code must print a "1" and for the conditional to be false (and not trigger the
 actions), the code must print a "0" or print nothing.